-- 1. Place the battery in its compartment. - 2.
-Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.
+1. Place the battery in its compartment.

+2. Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.
+NOTICE: When installing the battery, the main switch must be off, and the positive lead must be connected before the negative lead.
+[ECB01110]

 - 1. Positive battery lead (red)

 - 2. Negative battery lead (black)

 - 3. Install the battery holding plate by installing the bolts, and then hook the band to secure the owner's tool kit.

 - 4. Install the seat.
-(See page 4-12.)
+(See page 4-14.)

-Replacing the fuse
+Replacing a fuse

-1. Fuse
+- 1. Main fuse

-2. Spare fuse
+- 2. Spare main fuse

+- 3. Accessory fuse

-The fuse holder is located under the seat.
-(See page 4-12.)
+The main fuse and signaling system fuse are located under the seat.
+(See page 4-14.)

-If the fuse is blown, replace it as follows.
+If a fuse is blown, replace it as follows.